AlistairB/alistairb.github.io/_posts/2021-02-05-a-year-of-haskell-startup.md

 ### Waiting For New GHC Versions To Be Usable

-This is mostly me complaining for the sake of it, but as someone pretty obsessed with new shiny versions of things and obessed with Haskell, waiting for new GHC (GHC is the Haskell compiler) versions to be usable has been painful.
+This is mostly me complaining for the sake of it, but as someone pretty obsessed with new shiny versions of things and obsessed with Haskell, waiting for new GHC (GHC is the Haskell compiler) versions to be usable has been painful.
 There is a long tail of libraries and platforms that need to be updated before I can use a new GHC versions.
 Sometimes these updates can drag a lot.

 For example GHC 9 was just released, but I still haven't been able to upgrade to GHC 8.10 yet which was first released in March 2020.